zizisoft/gitlock/README.md

 gitlock proof <commit> <directory>
 ```

-Generate a proof (usually meaning a proof of copyright) of the current commit, all commits from HEAD to first, or the specified commit.
+Generate a proof (usually meaning a proof of copyright) of the current commit, or all commits from HEAD to first, or the specified commit.
 Then output the proof to a directory. `<directory>` must already exist.

 Although people can use the `verify` subcommand to verify your repo, not all people trust GitLock.
 That's a problem.
 But luckily, people must trust the famous OpenSSL.
 So it's important that it can generate some proof that can be verified by OpenSSL.